SAP-samples/teched2025-AI164/exercises/ex1/README.md

    - Search for "Document Grounding".
    - Select the service "Document Grounding".
    - Mark the checkbox for the available "data-manager" plan.
-   - Click "Add 2 Service Plans" to exit out of the menu
+   - Click "Add 2 Service Plans" to exit the menu
      <br>![](/exercises/ex1/images/05_08_btp_subaccount_entity_assignements.png)

-8. Hit "Save".
-Wait until it is successfully saved.
-This can take 30+ seconds.
+8. Click "Save" and wait for the changes to be saved.
+This may take over 30 seconds.
    <br>![](/exercises/ex1/images/05_09_btp_subaccount_entity_assignements.png)